chau2450/TARS-NLP/README.md

-# Text-Summerizer
+# TARS NLP

-Basic Implementation of a text summerization deep learning model
+Implementation of basic NLP concepts in one library.